JVillegas422/weekend-movie-sagas/README.md

 I've also added links to the top and bottom of the page to navigate through the app.
 This app includes a form to add additional movie posters and movie descriptions.

+The app is style with Material-UI for change as I've previously utilized CSS to style my projects.

 ## Prerequisites

 - React